 I had been making decisions and taking action based on fear and old societal belief systems.
 I was now connected to myself and in a position to make new decisions.
 Ones that would be truly supportive to how I wanted to live and not how I thought I should be living.
 Rather than work outs from a place of not enough, I started slow with short hikes, and began to find movement that felt good in my body.
 I stopped succumbing to relationships that didn’t work for me, and only involved myself with activities, routines, and experiences that were inspiring.
 Don’t get me wrong, this didn’t mean that I wasn’t constantly being challenged, but instead of forcing my way down paths that weren’t right for me, I was now facing my fears around the path that was right for me, and listening on a much deeper level than ever before.
 This takes courage, lots of it.

 Somewhere in the middle, there came a moment when I wanted to shift into more of a laissez-faire lifestyle.
 Eating delicious breads and whole milk, drinking beautiful wines and fresh cocktails, and fully indulging in the experience of taste and connection.
-This is where I found my inner artist – within the witnessing of the pendulums, came the development of a certain level of awareness and a new understanding about myself.
+This is where I found my inner artist – within the witnessing of the pendulums, came the development of a certain level of awareness and a new understanding about myself and the art of the in-between.
 This now lets me play within my life without letting rigidity’s paralyzing grip run the show.
 Not only that but when I embrace my desire for a more seemingly indulgent lifestyle, it comes from a source of inspiration and bliss.
 Sure, sometimes old thoughts come up about what I “should be doing,” but this happens less and less as I practice non-rigidity and living artfully.
 This practice for me, has become my life – finding balance through how I choose to show up, moment to moment.

 Tanya Karine Windman